hl7au/au-fhir-core/input/pagecontent/comparison.md

 The below comparison evaluates AU Core conformance requirements with the key implementation guides identifying where compliance with AU Core satisfies the expectations established by the referenced implementation guide.

 ## Profile comparison
 As part of profile comparison, the requirements, constraints, and standards specified in a particular FHIR profile are evaluated.
-These requirements can include mandatory elements, *Must Support* elements, cardinality constraints, data types, terminology bindings, usage rules, extensions, rules on missing or suppressed data.
+These requirements can include mandatory elements, <i>Must Support</i> elements, cardinality constraints, data types, terminology bindings, usage rules, extensions, rules on missing or suppressed data.

 The table below provides a profile only comparison from AU Core to profiles in key implementation guides.
 Compliance in the reverse direction is not guaranteed, i.e. a resource that is compliant with an IPA profile **MAY NOT** be compliant with AU Core.